 The graves here are not underground but in grand and ornate mausoleums above ground, making for an interesting site to explore.

 The cemetery is unique in its design as each mausoleum features intricate scrolls, Romanesque pillars and carvings.

 The mausoleums are unusually small in height with many resting at around shoulder height.

-Buried at the cemetery are some of Argentina’s most important figures including Evita.
+Some of Argentina’s most influential figures, including Evita, are buried at the cemetery and you can find out more by booking a guided tour.
 Maps are available and are a must when visiting, as the site is filled with more than 6400 graves.

 4- Buenos Aires Obelisk